 Scrambling to her paws Abigail ran towards the entrance.
 Weaving her way through legs and bags she ignored the shouts around her.
 ‘It’s a bear!
 It said ow!
 Stop it!’

 No one was going to stop Abigail.
 Fur flying she ran as fast as her paws would take her, in through the big door and up the path.
 There was a green hedge ahead and launching herself at it hard she curled into a ball as leaves and twigs snapped against her ears.
-Panting hard, she brushed them aside and ran on over the grass and into the trees.
+Panting hard, she brushed them aside and jumping to her paws ran on over the grass and into the trees.
 The voices faded away.

 ‘Woof!
 Woof, grrrr woof!’
 A small white and brown dog stared at Abigail.